ros-box/a2d2_to_ros/README.md

 package_source=~/catkin_ws/src/a2d2_to_ros
 data_root=~/data/a2d2

-# Duration (in integer seconds) to record to a single bag file before splitting off a new one
+# Duration (in integer seconds) to record into a single bag file before splitting off a new one
 split_duration=7

 # Relative location of the sensor fusion data set being converted